Guardians vs. Pirates Player Props Betting Odds

 |0

-- Kwan has picked up a hit in three straight games.
-In his last five games he is batting .381 with a double, a home run, two walks and four RBI.
+- Naylor has picked up a hit in eight straight games.
+During his last 10 outings he is hitting .436 with four doubles, three home runs, three walks and 11 RBI.

 |Opponent